rahulchatta/Experiments/README.md

 Not needed but if you are interested, I am going over the code in the two scripts.
 I have also included links in the scripts so you can learn more on the net.

-## 3. Most used markdown to make a beautiful 'homepage' or README.md

-* making titles or heading 1, 2, ...
-* making text bold or italic
-* making numbered and unnumbered lists
-* making a quote
-* making links
-* adding images
-* adding youtube

-## 4. Syncing your github repository on an other pc
+## 3. Syncing your github repository on an other pc

 Assuming we are on a different pc.
 You take the following steps to get your github files locally.